Azure/az-hop/docs/deploy/define_environment.md

 slurm:
   # Enable SLURM accounting, this will create a SLURM accounting database in a managed MySQL server instance
   accounting_enabled: false
-  # Enable container support for SLURM using Enroot/Pyxis
+  # Enable container support for SLURM using Enroot/Pyxis (global switch)
+  # Each queue with container support must have its own enroot_enabled switch set to true
   enroot_enabled: false

 # Authentication configuration for accessing the az-hop portal